Theodore Roosevelt Council

 The Theodore Roosevelt Council, 386 is a local council of the Boy Scouts of America.
 It is one of the nation's oldest, having been home to its namesake, the former US president, who was a founding member of BSA.

 History

 The council was established in 1917 as the Nassau County Council (#386).
-Although Nassau County was the primary residence of Theodore Roosevelt, the Theodore Roosevelt name was taken by another council in Arizona.
+Although Nassau County was the primary residence of Theodore Roosevelt, the name was taken by another council in Arizona.
 In 1993, that council merged with the Grand Canyon Council, freeing the name, and the Nassau County Council assumed the name Theodore Roosevelt (#386) in September 1997.